-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 Bloomberg's strategy is based on the assumption that Democratic voters are anxious about their options.
 His campaign thinks he has a path if no candidate emerges as the clear favorite after the first few states vote.

-"You don't need to have early primary states," says Steve Williams, mayor of Huntington, West Virginia.
+"You don't need to have early primary states," says Steve Williams, mayor of Huntington, W.Va.
 "He's got a network all across the country.
 What he has done, nobody, nobody has been able to match."

 That network Williams is referring to, it's mayors — mayors who trust Bloomberg and feel indebted to him because they've received millions of dollars in grants to build art centers or fight climate change.
 After Bloomberg left office, he leveraged his personal fortune into helping other cities.